F1veZhang/ipf-fasn-cell-context/README.md

   `8edf10c5f40359a14c6dc96427e866729c9f51a551699d4ce7d2501d53c87d8a`;
 - exact total-UMI matches: `964/964`, maximum absolute delta `0`.

-## Citation and archival copy

-Use the repository's **Cite this repository** control, populated from `CITATION.cff`.
-For the complete immutable research compendium, cite the Zenodo record for `IPF_Source_Reanalysis_v1.3.1_20260712.zip`.
-After Zenodo publication, replace this paragraph with the version DOI and add the concept DOI for the project-level citation.

 ## Interpretation boundaries

 - FASN was explicitly selected as a contextual case, not as a unique